ianthetechie/digital-garden/content/blog/reverse-engineering-a-better-mapkit-tile-overlay.md

 date: 2025-02-11
 ---

-# Reverse Engineering a Better MapKit Tile Overlay
+# Reverse Engineering Better MapKit Tile Overlays

 Despite nearly 15 years of developing iOS apps on a daily basis, it’s occasionally jarring to go back to some of the older APIs.